EVALUATION OF RESIDENT PROGRESS

-Each resident is required to maintain electronic weekly logs detailing their daily activities and amount of time spent on each item.
 Weekly meetings between the resident and the rotation advisor are held to review these logs and assess the resident’s progress in the current rotation.
-The resident will often be asked to explain qualification card items they recently completed in order to provide a subjective evaluation of the resident’s clinical reliability and understanding of these concepts.
+The resident will often be asked to explain procedures and skills they recently completed in order to provide a subjective evaluation of the resident’s clinical reliability and understanding of these concepts.
 These meetings are also meant to discuss problems related to resident training and to provide mentoring as required.

-Resident progress is also assessed using a monthly progress report form that the resident prepares and reviews with the program director or rotation advisor at scheduled monthly meetings.
-This form provides assessment of the resident’s progression through the qualification card, conferences attended, and clinical responsibilities assigned and completed by the resident over the past month.
-Comments made by the rotation advisor or program director are logged in this file and used to keep track of any items needing additional focus, as well as any changes that may have been made to the resident’s course.
+Resident progress is also assessed monthly through meetings with the Program Director.
+During this meeting, the monthly progress report completed via the AHST System is reviewed to ensure the resident is still on track for rotation completion within the scheduled timeframe.
+Comments made by the Program Director are logged in this survey completed via the AHST System and used to keep track of any items needing additional focus, as well as any changes that may have been made to the resident’s course.

-Approximately quarterly, and corresponding to the completion of a rotation, the resident is given a rigorous oral exam which provides a direct assessment of the resident’s progress and performance.
+At the end of each rotation, the resident is given a rigorous oral exam which provides a direct assessment of the resident’s progress and performance.
 The one-hour exam not only consists of questions pertaining to the given rotation, but also contains comprehensive questions to provide an ongoing evaluation of the resident’s progress.
 The oral exams follow the ABR part 3 certification exam categories and are very similar in content based on the experience of staff physicists, of which several have served as examiners.
-The oral exam is administered by the rotation advisor and given by all the staff physicists who can attend.
+The oral exam is administered by the rotation advisor and attended by all physics staff.
 Examinees are asked to provide a score for each question, as well as feedback on which topics they believe the resident must review in more depth.
 The examinees also evaluate the residents on their board etiquette in order to better prepare them for the board examination.

 In order to improve and update the residency program on an ongoing basis, residents are continuously asked to provide feedback throughout their two-year journey.
 The resident is asked to evaluate components of the program, including learning opportunities, staff availability, effectiveness of educational experience, adherence to program objectives, and areas requiring improvement.
-There are several mechanisms for feedback, including one-on-one meetings with the Program Director and Rotation Advisor, end-of-rotation evaluations, anonymous online surveys, end-of-program evaluations, and through report to the senior resident who then reports to the residency program steering committee.
+There are several mechanisms for feedback, including one-on-one meetings with the Program Director and rotation advisor, end-of-rotation evaluations, end-of-program evaluations, and through report to the senior resident who then reports to the residency program steering committee.

-At the end of each rotation, residents complete a rotation assessment that is submitted to the Program Director.
-The resident is asked to evaluate the content of the clinical rotation and assesses the rotation mentor as well as any physicists who provided direct oversight for clinical projects completed.
-In order to protect residents from retribution related to their feedback, an anonymous online survey was created to allow residents to report feedback at any time during the residency.
+At the end of each rotation, residents complete a survey submitted through the AHST System.
+The resident is asked to evaluate the content of the clinical rotation and assesses the rotation mentor as well as any physicists that provided direct oversight for clinical projects completed.
+In order to protect residents from retribution related to their feedback, the survey has the option for anonymous submission.
 These evaluations provide a mechanism for the residents to share their thoughts on how the rotations and mentoring could be improved.
-Additionally, at the end of the residency program, program graduates are asked to evaluate the entire program on its weaknesses and strengths, and make suggestions for improvement.
+Additionally, at the end of the residency program, program graduates are asked to evaluate the entire program on its weaknesses and strengths and make suggestions for improvement.

-The resident has the opportunity to present his/her evaluations of the program and to address areas that require improvement by reporting all feedback to the senior resident who is invited to attend all residency steering committee meetings and act as the resident representative .
+The resident can present his/her evaluations of the program and to address areas that require improvement by reporting feedback to the senior resident or by submitting an anonymous program evaluation in the AHST System.
+The senior resident attends all residency steering committee meetings to act as the residency representative .
 An opportunity is provided in the meeting for the senior resident to provide direct feedback to the committee, bringing forth any residents’ issues and concerns and thereby providing a mechanism for all residents to communicate with the steering committee.
-All the resident-provided feedback is then reviewed by the committee and any areas requiring improvement can be addressed by making modifications to the program that may be necessary in order to enhance resident learning.
+The committee reviews the program evaluations, rotation and advisor evaluations, and feedback provided by the senior resident to determine whether program modifications are necessary to improve resident learning.